openresty/lua-nginx-module/README.markdown

 Just behaves like the standard Lua [coroutine.resume](http://www.lua.org/manual/5.1/manual.html#pdf-coroutine.resume) API, but works in the context of the Lua coroutines created automatically by this Nginx module.

+Due to the limitation in the current implementation, there is no protection against resuming a user coroutine in the `normal` state.
+This issue will be addressed in the near future.

 This API was first introduced in the `v0.6.0` release.

 coroutine.yield